Martimasin/hello-world/README.md

 This is my first project with GitHub and I like it!

 Hello!
-I like C#, HTML, CSS, JS and Ruby!
+I like C#, HTML, CSS, JS and Python!